iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Subgradient Sum Rule.md

 The subgradient sum rule is true when functions are convex.

 **References**
-- Rockafellar's convex book theorem 23.8.
+- Rockafellar's "Convex Analysis" theorem 23.8.
 - Heinz Combette's Monotone convex book, see Corollary 16.48 for more information.